ZAKUG04/hello-world/README.md

-# Gym Progress Tracker - Fitness Web Application
+# Gym Progress Tracker - Fitness Social Web Application

 ## Overview

 Gym Progress Tracker is a multi-page fitness web application developed using HTML, CSS, and JavaScript.
-The purpose of this project is to help users learn about fitness, track their workout activities, explore gym equipment, review nutrition information, and manage a simulated gym membership system.
+The purpose of this project is to help users learn about fitness, track workout activities, explore gym equipment, review nutrition information, and interact with other users through a fitness-focused social platform.

-The project was originally designed as an informational fitness website, but throughout development it evolved into a more interactive web application that includes user authentication, workout tracking, and persistent data storage using Local Storage.
+During this module, the project evolved from a traditional fitness website into a more interactive web application through the creation of FITRED, a fitness social network where users can share progress, create challenges, upload images, and interact through comments and reactions.

-Users can create a simple login session, save workout information, review their progress, and navigate through different sections of the application using a responsive sidebar interface.
+The application uses Local Storage to persist user-generated content and provide a dynamic user experience without requiring a backend database.

 ---